98arun/data-types-in-JS/README.md

-# Find data type of the parameters in Javascript.
+# Find the data type of the parameters in Javascript.
-This Javascript function determines whether an input argument is a Number, String, Boolean, Function, Object, Array, Undefined, or Null by examining its data type.
+This Javascript function determines whether an input argument is a Number, String, Boolean, Function, Object, Array, Undefined, or Null by examining its data type.<hr>
 ### Algorithm
 - step 1: Define a function which contains a parameter.
 - step 2: console.log the parameter and type of parameter.